neuralwatt/moe_energy_evaluation/blogpost2.md

 | llama 4 Scout | 0 days 00:03:56.69 | 64751.78       | 27092        | 0.41               | 114.45        | 1660.30              |

 We can see here the significant energy savings across all the metrics with the tokens per watt-second value at 5.8x higher energy efficiency for Scout (MoE) versus 3.3 (dense).
-This is inspite of the Llama 4 model having 1.5x more trainable parameters.
-I generally perfer normalizing across token lenghths since that represents some of the core energy values regardless of verbosity of the models.
+This is in spite of the Llama 4 model having 1.5x more trainable parameters.
+I generally prefer normalizing across token lengths since that represents some of the core energy values regardless of verbosity of the models.
 We also see that Scout is quite a bit more verbose on the same prompt set than Llama 3.3 which is a trend we've also seen with chain of thought models.
-We can also just normalize across responses showing Scout 3.3x more energy efficient than Llama 3.3 (still alot better given its longer responses) per average response.
+We can also just normalize across responses showing Scout 3.3x more energy efficient than Llama 3.3 (still a lot better given its longer responses) per average response.

 ## What can we learn if we normalize against different parameter properties?